name-finder/name-finder/README.md

     predict/age/rosalyn?buckets=4

 Including only living individuals can show a meaningful difference for some names.
-When including both living and deceased individuals, 95% of Avas are <= age 68 (inclusive of 2021 data).
-When including only living individuals, 95% of Avas are <= age 21 (also inclusive of 2021 data).
+When including both living and deceased individuals, 95% of Avas are <= age 68 (as of 2021 data).
+When including only living individuals, 95% of Avas are <= age 21 (as of 2021 data).

     predict/age/ava
     predict/age/ava?living=1

-Practical example: 95% of Taylors are between age 3 and age 36 (inclusive of 2021 data).
+Practical example: 95% of Taylors are between age 3 and age 36 (as of 2021 data).
 This has implications for what kind of advertising, etc., could be most relevant to a customer named Taylor whose age isn't otherwise known.

     predict/age/taylor